cloudflare/cloudflare-docs/content/warp-client/_partials/_modes-options.md

 ## WARP options

-Beyond these two modes of operations, the WARP app lets you configure additional options to better suit your needs.
+Beyond the two modes of operation, the WARP app lets you configure additional options to better suit your needs.
 You can change the protocol used to connect to Cloudflare or enable [1.1.1.1 for Families](/1.1.1.1/setup/#1.1.1.1_for_families), for example.
 To access these options:

 1. Click the WARP app icon.
 2. Click the **cog icon** > **Preferences**.